-• What is the speed of the car at the instant of time 't3' for given motion?

-We know how to find average speed during the time interval from t_1 to t_2 , which includes the instant t_3 is
+What is the speed of the car at the instant of time 't3' for given motion?
+We know how to find average speed during the time interval from t1 to t2, which includes the instant t3.
+It is

-Average speed = $$\frac{S_2 - S_1}{t_2 - t_1}$$
+Average speed = $\frac{S_2 - S_1}{t_2 - t_1}$

-Then we calculate average speed for a very short time interval encompassing the time at an instant t_3 - which is so short interval, that the value of average speed would not change materially if it was made even shorter.
+Then we calculate average speed for a very short time interval encompassing the time at an instant $t_3$ .
+This interval is so short interval, that the value of average speed would not change materially if it was made even shorter.
 The instantaneous speed is represented by the slope of the curve at a given instant of time.
-We can find the slope of the curve at any point on it by drawing a tangent to the curve at that point.
 The slope of the curve gives speed of the car at that instant.
 If the slope is large, speed is high and if the slope is small, speed is low.

 Speed gives the idea of how fast the body moves.
 In general, bodies move in a particular direction at an instant of interest and this direction may not be constant throughout the journey.
 So we need to define another quantity called "Velocity".
 Velocity is the speed of an object in a specified direction.

-For Example:
+For Example :